jexxa-projects/JexxaTutorials/TimeService/README.md

 *   A running ActiveMQ instance (at least if you start the application with infrastructure)
 *   curl to trigger the application

+## Motivation

+This application shows the strict separation from domain logic and technology stacks by following tow use cases:

+* Use case 1: A user can publish the current time in some way.
+* Use case 2: A published time is shown to the user in some way.

+In a first step, we ignore the technology stacks and focus on the domain logic which resists in our application core.

 ## 1. Implement the Application Core

 The application core consists of following classes:

-*   [`TimeApplicationService:`](src/main/java/io/jexxa/tutorials/timeservice/applicationservice/TimeApplicationService.java) Is an `ApplicationService` in terms of DDD and provides the use cases for a specific client.
-*   [`TimePublisher:`](src/main/java/io/jexxa/tutorials/timeservice/domainservice/TimePublisher.java) Only declares a method to publish current time, so that implementation can be realized within the infrastructure.
-*   [`MessageDisplay:`](src/main/java/io/jexxa/tutorials/timeservice/domainservice/MessageDisplay.java) Only declares a method to show a message, so that implementation can be realized within the infrastructure.

-### Declare interfaces for the two infrastructure services
+*   [`TimeApplicationService:`](src/main/java/io/jexxa/tutorials/timeservice/applicationservice/TimeApplicationService.java) implements both uses cases because they belong to the same user.
+In terms of DDD this class is an `ApplicationService`.
+*   [`TimePublisher:`](src/main/java/io/jexxa/tutorials/timeservice/domainservice/TimePublisher.java) Is responsible for publishing the time from the first used case.
+Since we do not know which technology is used, we can only declare an interface providing the required methods.
+In terms of DDD, this is an `InfrastructureService` which is a special type of  `DomainService` because its implementation can only be done within the infrastructure.
+*   [`TimeDisplay:`](src/main/java/io/jexxa/tutorials/timeservice/domainservice/TimeDisplay.java) Is responsible for showing a received time to the user.
+Since we do not know which technology is used, we can only declare an interface providing the required methods.
+In terms of DDD, this is an `InfrastructureService` which is a special type of  `DomainService` because its implementation can only be done within the infrastructure.

-The most important aspect here is that a technology-agnostic application must not depend on any technology-stack.
-Therefore, we use dependency inversion principle which is explained in more detail [here](README-FlowOfControl.md).
+The important aspect here is that we use the concept of an interface to separate our application core from technology specific implementation.
+So lets start programming...

+### Interface `TimePublisher`

-Interface `TimePublisher` allows to publish the time by an arbitrary technology stack.
+Declare the interface `TimePublisher` in sub-package `domainservice` that allows to publish a `LocalTime`.

 ```java
 public interface TimePublisher